-This treat was first made in Gouda in the 18th-century. and today these stuffed waffles are very popular among tourists (and locals) because it’s completely appetizing!
+This treat was first made in Gouda in the 18th-century.
+And today these stuffed waffles are very popular among tourists (and locals) because it’s utterly delicious!
 Stroopwafels are two thin layers of baked dough filled with caramel syrup… You can imagine why people are crazy about it, right?

 Poffertjes are tiny fluffy pancakes served with powdered sugar and butter.
 Mouthwatering for sure.
-These traditional Dutch treats are tiny fluffy pancakes served with a little butter and powdered sugar.
-You can eat all year long, but they’re more popular during winter and in Christmas Markets.
+You can eat these traditional Dutch treats all year long, but they’re more popular during winter and in Christmas Markets.

 Where can you find Poffertjes?
 At some stalls throughout the city centers during winter time or at De Vier Pilaren (Stadhouderskade 11, 1054 ES) in Amsterdam.

 27. Hagelslag – Chocolate Sprinkles